popradu10/pop-radu-diy-ignition-coil-spark-plug-tester/README.md

 - **loop()**: Produces the configured number of sparks by toggling the ignition coil signal pin.

 ## Usage
-1. Connect the ignition coil to the IRF520 MOSFET module, and connect the module to the specified pin on the Arduino.
+1. Connect the ignition coil and spark plug to the IRF520 MOSFET module, and connect the module to the specified pin on the Arduino.
 2. Upload the sketch to the Arduino.
-3. The Arduino will control the ignition coil to produce sparks based on the configured parameters.
+3. The Arduino will control the ignition coil and spark plug to produce sparks based on the configured parameters.

 ## Note
-- Ensure that the ignition coil and MOSFET module are properly connected and that all safety precautions are followed.
+- Ensure that the ignition coil, spark plug, and MOSFET module are properly connected and that all safety precautions are followed.
 - Adjust the constants as needed to match the specifications of your ignition coil and desired spark behavior.